mattheww/gomill/gomill_docs/competitions.rst

    use any of the |gtp| time handling commands.
 Players should normally be configured to use a fixed amount of computing power, independent of wall-clock time.

-.. todo:: somewhere around here say whether failure response to commands like boardsize or handicap forfeits or voids the game or what.

 .. _scoring: